-- 5.3 Other Listed Buildings and Scheduled Ancient Monuments exist in the surrounding parishes, - some of which are close to the boundary Lavington.
-Archaeological of West features are also important to the Neighbourhood Plan Area.
+- 5.3 Other Listed Buildings and Scheduled Ancient Monuments exist in the surrounding parishes, some of which are close to the boundary of West Lavington.
+Archaeological features are also important to the Neighbourhood Plan Area.
 The most substantial evidence of medieval occupation has been recorded to the south west of Rutts Lane where a number of ditches, pits and post holes containing pottery dated to the 12th and 13th century has been identified.
 To the east of Stibb Hill a significant quantity of similar pottery was also identified.
 West Lavington is believed to have contracted in the 14th century but expanded again subsequently.
-Evidence for the early occupation of the medieval parts of the village is still visible in aerial photographs (Source: Wiltshire Police Air Support Unit/Quentin Goggs, 2003).

-5.4 The central part of West Lavington and Littleton Panell is also the subject of a statutory Conservation Area designation.
-The Conservation Area was originally designated for West

-Lavington in 1975 and minor boundary changes were brought into effect in 1989.
+Evidence for the early occupation of the medieval parts of the village is still visible in aerial photographs (Source: Wiltshire Police Air Support Unit/Quentin Goggs, 2003). - Littleton Panell is also the subject of a statutory Conservation Area designation.
+The Conservation Area was originally designated for West Lavington in 1975 and minor boundary changes were brought into effect in 1989.
 The Conservation Area Statement records the origins of the two villages.
 It notes that the Doomsday Book records two water mills at Litletone in 1086.
 In 1253 the King gave William Paynel seisin of Litletone until the early 14th century when it was conveyed to Lord Hastings of Abergavenny.

-5.5 The West Lavington and Littleton Panell Conservation Area Statement14 was adopted in January 2003 by the former Kennet
+5.5 The West Lavington and Littleton Panell Conservation Area Statement was adopted in January 2003 by the former Kennet District Council.

-District Council.
 This is a character appraisal whose purpose is to identify and record those special qualities of West Lavington and Littleton Panell that make up their architectural and historic character.
 This Neighbourhood Plan draws upon this Statement as part of its evidence base.
-The West Lavington and Littleton Panell Village Design Statement15 was adopted by the former Kennet District Council as Supplementary Planning Guidance in September 2004.
-This document is now dated in some respects, for example in relation to aspects of green space and setting where the Neighbourhood Plan reflects a new approach.
-However the document still provides useful information on aspects such as building form and materials.
+The West Lavington and Littleton Panell Village Design Statement of West Lavington and Littleton Panell Village Design Statement of District Council as Supplementary Planning Guidance in September 2004.

-- 5.6 There are records of part of the village of West Lavington having been abandoned after a major fire in 1689.
-The core part of the 17th century village grew up around springs at the foot of the hill in the area of Rutts Lane, Stibb Hill and Duck Street in the south east, and All Saints Road, Church Lane and White Street in the north-west. - 5.7 West Lavington was originally part of a large estate held by Queen Edith wife of Edward the Confessor, which included both the present day Lavington villages and was known as Laventone.
+5.6 There are records of part of the village of West Lavington having been abandoned after a major fire in 1689.
+The core part of the 17th century village grew up around springs at the foot of the hill in the area of Rutts Lane, Stibb Hill and Duck Street in the south east, and All Saints Road, Church Lane and White Street in the north-west.

+5.7 West Lavington was originally part of a large estate held by Queen Edith wife of Edward the Confessor, which included both the present day Lavington villages and was known as

+Laventone.
 When the Bishop of Salisbury became the chief tenant in the west village, it was referred to as Bishop's Lavetone.
 It first became known as West Lavington in the early 1600s to distinguish it from East Lavington now Market Lavington.
 A number of green spaces are identified as contributing to the character of the Conservation Area in the Conservation Area statement: